jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 The first thing you should prepare is a __two-minute introduction of yourself.__ __This is your resume condensed to an elevator pitch__.
 Cover a little bit about _your background_, _your current job responsibilities_ and _any side-project worth mentioning_.
 If you're curious [this is what my introduction looked like][ThisIsWhatMyIntroductionLookedLike].

-The second thing is to prepare the typical interview questions such as _"Why are you leaving your current job?"_ or _"What are your strengths and weaknesses?"_.
+The second thing is to prepare for the typical interview questions such as _"Why are you leaving your current job?"_ or _"What are your strengths and weaknesses?"_.

 Finally, you should prepare a couple of stories for questions like: _"Tell me about a time you made a mistake"_ or _"Tell me about a time when you had conflicts interacting with one of your coworkers and how you handled it"_.
 Following the advice in [CTCI][19] I created a table like this:

 {% img center /images/posts/2018-12-22/storiesTable.png 750 ‘The on-site routine’ %}

-__Pro-tip:__ You can create a document with all of this stuff and use it as a cheat-sheet during your phone call interviews.
+__Pro-tip:__ You can create a document with all this stuff and use it as a cheat-sheet during your phone call interviews.
 Believe me, after a few calls you'll not even need it.

-Once again the best advice I came across for Behavioural questions was from [CTCI][19] and her other book [Cracking the tech career][CrackingTheTechCareer].
+Once again the best advice I came across for Behavioral questions was from [CTCI][19] and her other book [Cracking the tech career][CrackingTheTechCareer].
 You can check Gayle's [Soft Skills Cheatsheet][SoftSkillsCheatsheet] here.

 # The on-site routine